Debug GitLab CI/CD Pipelines with Metasploit

 interacting with it without killing it.
 Once the connection is in place, you

-have a full shell, along with a lot of other useful commands which you can use
+have a full shell, along with many other useful commands which you can use to

 meterpreter > ls Listing: /var/lib/private/gitlab-runner/builds/s5L862kM/0/rafael/test-debug-gitlab =============================================================================== Mode Size Type Last modified Name ---- ---- ---- ------------- ---- 040755/rwxr-xr-x 86 dir 2023-07-29 02:26:42 +0200 .git 100644/rw-r--r-- 130 fil 2023-07-29 02:26:41 +0200 .gitlab-ci.yml 100644/rw-r--r-- 6225 fil 2023-07-29 02:25:31 +0200 README.md 100755/rwxr-xr-x 1038520 fil 2023-07-29 02:26:15 +0200 meterpreter.elf